ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ### Syndicating Content with RSS
 See page 48 to 50.

 Hugo creates RSS feeds for your site automatically using a built-in RSS 2.0 template.
-If you visit http://localhost:1313/index.xml, you’ll find a pre-built RSS feed that includes all of your pages.
+If you visit http://localhost:1313/index.xml, you'll find a pre-built RSS feed that includes all of your pages.

-People won’t know there’s a feed for your site unless you tell them about it.
-To make your feed discoverable, you can add a meta tag to your site’s header that looks like this:
+People won't know there's a feed for your site unless you tell them about it.
+To make your feed discoverable, you can add a meta tag to your site's header that looks like this:
 ```html
 <link rel="alternate" type="application/rss+xml"
 href="http://example.com/feed" >
 ```

 ### Rendering Content as JSON
-See page 50 to .
+See page 50 to 52.

 Hugo supports JSON output out of the box too, which means you can use Hugo to create a JSON API that you can consume from other applications.
 Unlike RSS feeds, you need to create a layout for your JSON output, and you must specify which pages of your site should use this output type.